-I have thought it proper to go into details to some extent regarding the his-tory and condition of this institution, as it seems necessary that there should be an entire revision of the law respecting an entire revision of the law respecting its future management.
-Under the lease system there have been established dif-ferent industries at the institution for the ferent industries at the labor of the conpurpose of utilizing the labor of the con-victs.
-These industries have been main-tained by sub-contractors of the lessee and are yet owned by them.
-There are now in operation a broom factory, a har-ness factory, a cooper establishment and an iron foundry.
+I have thought it proper to go into details to some extent regarding the history and condition of this institution, as it seems necessary that there should be an entire revision of the law respecting its future management.
+Under the lease system there have been established different industries at the institution for the purpose of utilizing the labor of the convicts.
+These industries have been maintained by sub-contractors of the lessee and are yet owned by them.
+There are now in operation a broom factory, a harness factory, a cooper establishment and an iron foundry.
 The capacity of these several industries is perhaps large enough to utilize all of the labor of the convicts not required in the management of the institution.
-If arrangements could be made for the continuance of the work performed in these different establishments at a reasonable rate of wages for the labor of the convicts, with suitable provisions and restrictions to fully protect the rights of the convicts and the ect the rights of the convicts and the morale and discipline, it becomes a ques-tion whether at the present time the state should attempt to employ all convicts on its own account.
+If arrangements could be made for the continuance of the work performed in these different establishments at a reasonable rate of wages for the labor of the convicts, with suitable provisions and restrictions to fully protect the rights of the convicts and the morale and discipline, it becomes a question whether at the present time the state should attempt to employ all convicts on its own account.
 It would seem advisable to inaugurate some system looking towards the ultimate control on the part of the state of all the labor of the convicts and that the penitentiary should be made self-sustaining, or as nearly so as possible.
 Prisons in several states are, as I am advised, entirely self-sustaining.
-In adopting a plan of conducting the pen itentiary entirely on state account, it would seem the better part of wisdom to begin cautiously and in a moderate way, and by careful experiment determine the best method of utilizing the labor of the convicts without unnecessary expense on the part of the state or loss occasioned by inaugurating an enterprise which canby inaugurating an enterprise which can-not successfully be carried out.
+In adopting a plan of conducting the penitentiary entirely on state account, it would seem the better part of wisdom to begin cautiously and in a moderate way, and by careful experiment determine the best method of utilizing the labor of the convicts without unnecessary expense on the part of the state or loss occasioned by inaugurating an enterprise which cannot successfully be carried out.
 In this is also involved the question of bringing into competition convict labor with that of free labor.
-The pententiary should be so conducted as to reduce to the lowest degree possible, with due regards to the interests of the state, all competition with free labor.
-I can see no objections to the inauguration of a system looking to the manufacture and production of numerous manufacture and production of numerous articles required in the maintenance of the different state institutions as a means of providing employment for prison labor and making the prison self-sustaining.
+The penitentiary should be so conducted as to reduce to the lowest degree possible, with due regards to the interests of the state, all competition with free labor.
+I can see no objections to the inauguration of a system looking to the manufacture and production of numerous articles required in the maintenance of the different state institutions as a means of providing employment for prison labor and making the prison self-sustaining.
 This plan has many warm advocates among those who have studied the subject of prison labor.
-This could be introduced in a small way, and gradually leveloped as wisdom and experience would suggest until, postage, the larger portion of the nmates can thus be employed.

-This whole question is submitted to you for your consideration with the hope that a law will be enacted providing for the state's management of the penitentiary, in a manner such as to place the institution on a higher moral plane and provide for the proper utilization of the labor of the convicts while in confinement.
+This could be introduced in a small way, and gradually developed as wisdon; and experience would suggest until, perhaps, the larger portion of the inmates can thus be employed.
+This whole question is submitted to you for your consideration with the hope that a law will be enacted providing for the state's management of the penitentiary. in a manner such as to place the institution on a higher moral plane and provide for the proper utilization of the labor of the convicts while in confinement.